Felix Klein

+During his tenure at the University of Göttingen, Klein was able to turn it into a center for mathematical and scientific research through the establishment of new lectures, professorships, and institutes.
+His seminars covered most areas of mathematics then known as well as their applications.
+Klein also devoted considerable time to mathematical instruction and promoted mathematics education reform at all grade levels in Germany and abroad.
+He became the first president of the International Commission on Mathematical Instruction in 1908 at the Fourth International Congress of Mathematicians in Rome.

 Life

 Felix Klein was born on 25 April 1849 in Düsseldorf, to Prussian parents.
 His father, Caspar Klein (1809–1889), was a Prussian government official's secretary stationed in the Rhine Province.
 His mother was Sophie Elise Klein (1819–1890, née Kayser).
 He attended the Gymnasium in Düsseldorf, then studied mathematics and physics at the University of Bonn, 1865–1866, intending to become a physicist.
 At that time, Julius Plücker had Bonn's professorship of mathematics and experimental physics, but by the time Klein became his assistant, in 1866, Plücker's interest was mainly geometry.
 Klein received his doctorate, supervised by Plücker, from the University of Bonn in 1868.

 Plücker died in 1868, leaving his book concerning the basis of line geometry incomplete.
 Klein was the obvious person to complete the second part of Plücker's Neue Geometrie des Raumes, and thus became acquainted with Alfred Clebsch, who had relocated to Göttingen in 1868.
 Klein visited Clebsch the next year, along with visits to Berlin and Paris.
 In July 1870, at the beginning of the Franco-Prussian War, he was in Paris and had to leave the country.
-For a brief time he served as a medical orderly in the Prussian army before being appointed lecturer at Göttingen in early 1871.
+For a brief time he served as a medical orderly in the Prussian army before being appointed Privatdozent (lecturer) at Göttingen in early 1871.

-Erlangen appointed Klein professor in 1872, when he was only 23 years old.
+The University of Erlangen appointed Klein professor in 1872, when he was only 23 years old.
 For this, he was endorsed by Clebsch, who regarded him as likely to become the best mathematician of his time.
 Klein did not wish to remain in Erlangen, where there were very few students, and was pleased to be offered a professorship at the Technische Hochschule München in 1875.
 There he and Alexander von Brill taught advanced courses to many excellent students, including Adolf Hurwitz, Walther von Dyck, Karl Rohn, Carl Runge, Max Planck, Luigi Bianchi, and Gregorio Ricci-Curbastro.